 Copywriting for luxury brands?
-It’s usually the domain of high-end ad agencies.
+It’s usually the domain of high-end ad agencies… the kind that typically don’t talk about conversions.

 But what if you’re a luxury brand marketer obsessed with ROI?
-What if you want a copywriter who’s equally focused on conversions?
+What if you want a copywriter who’s equally focused on earning the sale?
+Well, you might be challenged to find a conversion copywriter who specializes in luxury brands.

 4 Reasons Conversion Copywriting is Harder for Luxury Brands